SSHRC Talent Award

 Complete selection criteria can be found on the SSHRC website.

 For each nomination package, the following components must be included.
 Please see the SSHRC website (under "Nomination Package") for detailed instructions on preparing items #2-7 below.

 - SSHRC Talent Award nomination form - document prepared by nominating department

-- ‘Information supporting the nomination’ (if relevant, two pages maximum)
+- ‘Information supporting the nomination’ (two pages maximum)